-- a) The date of issuance of the offering document? - b) Information concerning the legal constitution of the CIS? - c) The rights of investors in the CIS? - d) Information on the operator and its principals? - e) Information on the methodology of asset valuation? - f) Procedures for purchase, redemption and pricing of units? - g) Relevant, audited financial information concerning the CIS? - h) Information on the custodian (if any)? - i) The investment policy(ies) of the CIS? - j) Information on the risks involved in achieving the investment objectives? - k) The appointment of any external administrator or investment managers or advisers who have a significant and independent role in relation to the CIS (including delegates)? - 1) Fees and charges in relation to the CIS?203 - 4.
+- 2. Does the regulatory framework include a general disclosure obligation to allow investors, and potential investors, to evaluate the suitability of the CIS for that investor or potential investor? - 3.
+Does the regulatory framework specifically require that the offering documents, or other publicly available information, include the following: - a) The date of issuance of the offering document? - b) Information concerning the legal constitution of the CIS? - c) The rights of investors in the CIS? - d) Information on the operator and its principals? - e) Information on the methodology of asset valuation? - f) Procedures for purchase, redemption and pricing of units? - g) Relevant, audited financial information concerning the CIS? - h) Information on the custodian (if any)? - i) The investment policy(ies) of the CIS? - j) Information on the risks involved in achieving the investment objectives? - k) The appointment of any external administrator or investment managers or advisers who have a significant and independent role in relation to the CIS (including delegates)? - 1) Fees and charges in relation to the CIS? $^{208}$ - 4.
 Does the regulatory authority have the power to hold back, or intervene, in an offering?
-For example, are there regulatory actions available in the event that the information is inaccurate, misleading or false, or does not satisfy the filing/approval requirements?204 - 5.
-Does the regulatory framework cover advertising material outside of the offering documents, in particular does it prohibit false or misleading advertising?205 - 6.
-Does the regulatory framework require that the offering documents be kept up to date to take account of any material changes affecting the CIS?206 - 7.
-Does the regulatory framework require a report to be prepared in respect of a CIS's activities either on an annual, semi-annual or other periodic basis?207 - 8.
-Does the regulatory framework require the timely distribution of periodic reports?208
+For example, are there regulatory actions available in the event that the information is inaccurate, misleading or false, or does not satisfy the filing/approval requirements? - 5.
+Does the regulatory framework cover advertising material outside of the offering documents, in particular does it prohibit false or misleading advertising?

-203 Principles 19 and 20.
-See also Principles, Sections 11.1, 11.5, 11.6, 11.8, 11.9 and 10.4.
+&lt;sup>207 Principle 19; Principles, Sections 11.1, 11.6 and 10.4.